SKondratyeva/diploma_project/README.md

 Stage 1

 1. Overview of existing methods and research
 2. Generate basic dataset.
-I plan to start with 1-2 standard watermarks on high-resolution images.
+I plan to start with 1-2 standard watermarks on images.
 3. Prepare a pipeline for testing various models.

 Stage 2